opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

 Goal
 ----

--   Learn to capture from Camera and display it.
+-   Learn to capture video from Camera and display it.

 Capture video from camera
 -------------------------